 It is important to include treats and snacks in any discussion with your veterinarian about appropriate food choices for your senior cat.
 Unfortunately, many cat treats are loaded with excess calories, like “junk food” for people.

-Your family vet may suggest purchasing commercial treats that reflect the nutrient balance of your cat’s chosen senior diet.
+Your veterinarian may suggest commercial treats that reflect the nutrient balance of your cat’s chosen senior diet.
 Low-calorie treats are appropriate for cats of any age, and typically contain fewer than 4 calories per piece.
 Snacks fed from the dinner table are not balanced and may contain high levels of fat and sodium.
 Water-based vegetables, like fresh or frozen green beans, carrots, cucumbers, broccoli, and lettuce are very low in calories and make good, guilt-free snacks for senior cats.
 Likewise, small servings of apples, bananas, oranges, or various berries served fresh or frozen make excellent treats.

 With a bit of planning and monitoring, you can lay the nutritional foundation for your cat's healthy senior years.